Farfique/comics-app/README.md

 What else could be done:
 1) Path to /random seems to be prettier than /{id}
-2) Catch all errors if something wrong happens with json object or request.
+2) Catch all errors if something goes wrong with json object or request.
 3) Cross-browser check and use of css preprocessors.
 4) Think of better UX for permanent links.

+Starting the project:
+  npm install